 Valley Community Church began in 1990 with three families seeking God’s direction.
-VCC was established in 1991 in Lagrange, NY.
+VCC was established as a Nazarene church in 1992 in Lagrange, NY.
 In November of 2003, Valley moved to its new home location in Clinton Corners, New York.
 Through the years VCC has been blessed with committed believers who continue to seek bringing People to Jesus and Jesus to people.

 Valley Community Church is part of a Nazarene Church District wide, with contemporary worship and teaching of the Word.

 Our Statement of Faith